depill/Our-Guidelines/Logs.md

 - time - Time it took to perform the action  *(when applicable)
   - Enable for all tasks when the info flag is set
 - version - The service's version
-- languageId - wich language is the request.
+- languageId - which language id is requesting data  *(when applicable)
 - message *(carefully!)*
   - Can be stack trace or text